Medical teams with the Department of Defense arrive at Valley hospitals to help with COVID-19 surge

 CENTRAL VALLEY, Calif.
-(KSEE) – Two medical teams made up of personnel with the Department of Defense arrived to help with the surge in COVID-19 hospitalizations in the Valley.
+(KGPE) – Two medical teams made up of personnel with the Department of Defense arrived to help with the surge in COVID-19 hospitalizations in the Valley.

 Community Regional Medical Center in Fresno and Kaweah Delta Medical Center in Visalia received help from personnel working through FEMA.